 UPDATE: 2018-2019 Registration

-Registration is will open for our 2018-2019 in late spring or early summer.
-Please contact us if you’d like to be placed on our waitlist for September 2018.
+Registration is now open.
+Please contact us if you’d like more information about our 2018-2019 program which kicks off in September.
 Registration for LP Online™ is rolling and always open.
 Hosted by our affiliate-partner, Down Syndrome Foundation, (Orange County, CA).
 LP Online™ is an online learning community that complements our onsite Learning Program™ sessions.
 Please see below for more information about LP Online™.

 The Learning Program Boston (LPB) is an educational program committed to helping students with Down syndrome succeed.
 An affiliate-partner of the Learning Program™, a nationally-recognized model for parent-focused intervention developed by the Down Syndrome Foundation (Orange County, CA) this program is grounded on evidence-based approaches to teaching students with Down syndrome established by world-recognized leaders in cognitive research.
 Our program serves as a platform for sharing instructional strategies, resources and activities to improve academic outcomes for students with Down syndrome, equipping families with the knowledge and tools to work effectively at home and at school.